pablofdezr/telegram-file-downloader/README.md

    npm start
    ```

 2. On first run, you'll be prompted to enter your phone number and the authentication code sent to your Telegram account.
+In subsequent runs, you'll have the option to use the saved session.

+3. Choose whether you want to input links manually or read them from a file:
+   - For manual input, enter "manual"
+   - To read from a file, enter "file" and then provide the path to your text file containing links (one per line)

-3. Once authenticated, you'll be prompted to enter a Telegram message link.
+4. If inputting manually, enter a Telegram message link when prompted.
 The link should be in the format:
    ```
    https://t.me/c/channel_id/message_id
    ```

-4. The application will start downloading the file.
+5. The application will start downloading the file(s).
 You'll see real-time progress updates in the console.

-5. To download another file, simply paste another link when prompted.
+6. To download another file (in manual mode), simply paste another link when prompted.

-6. To exit the application, type 'exit' when prompted for a link.
+7. To exit the application, type 'exit' when prompted for a link (in manual mode).

 ## Commands

-While a download is in progress, you can use the following commands:
+While downloads are in progress, you can use the following commands:

-- `pause`: Pauses the current download
+- `pause`: Pauses all current downloads
-- `resume`: Resumes a paused download
+- `resume`: Resumes all paused downloads
-- `cancel`: Cancels the current download
+- `status`: Displays the current status of all active downloads

 ## Troubleshooting